nadrojisk/PythonIDS/project2.md

 We can see now why this is a problem as this entire process is unauthenticated and broadcasted to the entire network.
 This allows any machine on the network to respond and claim to be the target machine.

-Responder can use an LLMNR and NBT-NS spoofing to poision a network.
+Responder can use an LLMNR and NBT-NS spoofing to poison a network.
 This sort of attack takes advantage of default Windows configurations in order to achieve its end goal.
 It is important to understand what a LLMNR and NBT-NS server broadcast is in order to understand how this kind of attack works.
 When a DNS server request fails, Microsoft Windows systems use Link-Local Multicast Name Resolution (LLMNR) and the Net-BIOS Name Service (NBT-NS) for a “fallback” name resolution.